Number of items completed.

 Tracks progress through the test creation process, helping coordinate with other pipeline stages and maintain synchronization with the current requirements iteration.

-Detailed token usage metrics for the current operation.
+Detailed token usage metrics for the operation.

-Contains comprehensive token consumption data including total usage, input token breakdown with cache statistics, and output token categorization by generation type.
-This component-level tracking enables precise analysis of resource utilization for specific agent operations such as schema generation, test writing, or code implementation.
+Contains comprehensive token consumption data including total usage, input token breakdown with cache hit rates, and output token categorization by generation type (reasoning, predictions).
+This component-level tracking enables precise cost analysis and identification of operations that benefit most from prompt caching or require optimization.

 Total number of items to process.